Skip to main content

 I'm Adrian Wedd.
 I live in Tasmania and I build things that think, break, and sometimes both.

-By day I work in systems integration and cybersecurity for Tasmania's public housing sector.
-By every other hour I'm an independent AI safety researcher—building the multi-agent systems I study, writing about what happens when demonstrated risk meets institutional optimism, and trying to make more of that work public.
+I'm an independent AI safety researcher—building the multi-agent systems I study, writing about what happens when demonstrated risk meets institutional optimism, and trying to make more of that work public.
+Currently looking for interesting opportunities.

 What I'm Working On

 I also write, make art, and occasionally record audio.
-This site is my workshop—not a portfolio, not a CV, but a space where finished work, ongoing experiments, and raw thinking coexist.
+This site is the workbench — finished work, ongoing experiments, and raw thinking all in one place.

 Elsewhere